malsoft17/voldt-api/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are always welcome.
 Feel free to fork the repository, open an issue, or submit a pull request.

 ## 📄 License

 This project is licensed under the MIT License.
+See the `LICENSE` file for more information.